girishji/fmk/README.md

-# fmk
+# FreeMK
-Adapt QMK firmware to use FreeRTOS for optical keyboards
+Port QMK firmware to use FreeRTOS for optical keyboards